dioannidis/usbasp/README.md

 The USBaspHIDUART is a simple console utility, used for testing the HID UART implementation.

-Pre-built windows i386, x86_64 and linux x86_64 ( builded on Debian Buster with hidapi libusb backend ) shared binaries is in the bin\hiduart test\ directory.
+> Note: Pre-built windows i386, x86_64 and linux x86_64 ( builded on Debian Buster with hidapi libusb backend ) shared binaries is in the bin\hiduart test\ directory.

 This is the help page ( USBaspHIDUART.exe -h ) :